Linux Kernel: New Vulnerability! Vulnerability allows privilege escalation - Breaking Latest News

 The kernel represents the core of the Linux operating system.

-A local attacker can exploit a vulnerability in the Linux kernel to increase his privileges.
+A local attacker can exploit a vulnerability in the Linux kernel to increase privileges or cause a denial of service condition.

-The vulnerability is identified with the unique CVE identification number (Common Vulnerabilities and Exposures) CVE-2023-2163 traded.
+The vulnerability was classified using the CVE reference system (Common Vulnerabilities and Exposures) based on the individual serial number CVE-2023-3117.

 Systems affected by the vulnerability at a glance